Floridair Airlines

 Great Recession and Cargo Division Selloff

-Olivia Crockett-Galanis Era
+2013: Olivia Crockett-Galanis Becomes CEO

 Replacement of Boeing 767s with Airbus A350s

-In the spring of 2014, acting against the advice of Mr Hewett and despite an enticing counter offer made by Boeing, Ms Crockett-Galanis rejected the Boeing 787, instead signing a lease with JetStream Aerospace to acquire three Airbus A350-900s.
+After considerable thought, Ms Crockett-Galanis decided she would go against the company’s history and not Boeing as its longer haul wide-body aircraft provider.
+In the spring of 2014, acting against the advice of Mr Hewett and despite an enticing counter offer made by Boeing, Ms Crockett-Galanis formally rejected plans to order Boeing 787s and instead signed a lease with JetStream Aerospace to acquire three Airbus A350-900s.

 Just over a year later JetStream delivered the first A350 to Floridair, and the 2nd aircraft arrived later in 2015.
-Both aircraft began flying on scheduled routes to Europe, and both 767s were retired.

-The 3rd and final A350 arrived during the summer of 2016, and began servicing charter flights to Europe, Asia, and South America, as well as further flung cities like Johannesburg-JNB and Sydney-SYD.
-This 3rd A350 proved to be especially profitable.
+Both aircraft began flying on scheduled routes to Europe, and the company’s 767s were retired.
+The 3rd and final A350 arrived during the summer of 2016, and began servicing charter flights to Europe, Asia, and South America, as well as to further flung cities like Johannesburg-JNB and Sydney-SYD.
+This 3rd A350 proved to be particularly profitable for Floridair.

-Boeing 737 MAX Cancellation and Switch to Airbus
+2019: Boeing 737 MAX Order Cancelled; Migration to Airbus

 Destinations